 The next morning I sat down to breakfast with members of the Vera Bradley team.
 We talked design, we talked fashion, we talked about our families.
 And then there was a tour, yes a tour.
 My eyes saw things that won’t be seen by the public for years!
 It was exciting.

 During the tour we stopped for a while and studied the wall that had every single print ever used on a Vera Bradley product.
 It was so cool to see the changes in fashion and style, in color and design.
 I imagine it must be somewhat humbling for Barbara Baekgaard and Patricia Miller to look down the hall at the beginning (1982) and remember the hard work, the tears, the pain, the joy and see the beauty it has all become.
 From the smiles on a woman’s face as she hooks her new handbag over her shoulder to the smile on a researcher’s face as they receive the funding to find a cure for a terrible disease.

 When the cure is found, won’t it be so beautiful to know that because of a purse, so much was given towards the efforts to heal so many?

 The Classic is the largest amateur women’s golf and tennis charity tournament in the country.
 More than 2500 guests and volunteers participate in six divisions of tennis and four golf tournaments held at three separate clubs!
 In addition, there are two dinner celebrations, two auctions and an annual donor reception during the Classic weekend.
 The Vera Bradley Classic® fundraising event raises approximately $1 million per year.
-This year the Classic will take place May 29 through June 1, 2015 in Fort Wayne, Indiana.
+Every year the Classic takes place around June 1st, in Fort Wayne, Indiana.